moxiegirl/docker/man/docker-run.1.md

 The `Z` option tells Docker to label the content with a private unshared label.
 Only the current container can use a private volume.

-To control mount propagation property of volume one can use `:[r]shared`, `:[r]slave` or `:[r]private` propagation flag.
+You can control the mount propagation property of a volume.

+ one can use `:[r]shared`,
+`:[r]slave` or `:[r]private` propagation flag.
 Propagation property can be specified only for bind mounted volumes and not for internal volumes or named volumes.
 For mount propagation to work source mount point (mount point